ma268/StringProcessor/README.md

 Saved in file LDC-MichaelAsaad-Q1.sql

 # StringProcessor
-Create an API that can take a list of strings and process them as required.
+Created an API that can take a list of strings and process them as required.
 API endpoint is as follows:
 GET: api/String/ProcessStrings